Migration Guide

 atheon.init(os.environ["ATHEON_API_KEY"])

 This is the core change.
 The old call was synchronous and returned a frontend config blob.
-The new call enqueues the event immediately (non-blocking) and returns a UUID.
+The new call enqueues the event immediately (non-blocking) and returns tracking IDs and hashes.

 Before: